 Sometimes the publisher is already included elsewhere in the source entry, such as in the container title or author element.
 For example, the publisher of a website is often the same as the website name.
 In this case, omit the publisher element.

 You generally don’t need to include a publisher for the following source types:

 8. Publication date

-The publication date shows the recency of the source and helps identify it.
 When available, always include the publication year.
-If you also know the month, day, or even time of publication, you can include this if relevant.
+If you also know the month, day, or even time of publication, you can include this if it helps the reader to locate the source.
 Date ranges are also possible.
 For example: